LinhNC/BocasaySolution/README.md

 ## Bocasay Exam Solution
-- Frontend form fields to be 2 simple text fields e.g. first name, last name
+- Frontend form fields to be 2 simple text fields e.g. first name, last name.
 - Backend to receive posted data as an object and save posted object to simple file in json format.
 ### About Project
 Built with Clean Architecture with .NET Core 5.
 Includes both WebAPI and Web Blazor projects and WebAPI.UnitTest project.